flaamjab/kumo/README.md

 ```

 To annotate a text fragment, one must create a Property object
-which represents a edge with node connected to it in a semantic net.
+which represents an edge with node connected to it in a semantic net.

 ```C#
 using System;